Laoset/Laoset/README.md

 <h2>About me </h2>

 <h4>I am a full stack programmer with <span style="font-weight: bold">Front End orientation</span>.</h4>
-<h4> Passionate about the IT world, from an early age building and repairing PCs, but without making the click to study formally.
+<h4> Passionate about the IT world, from an early age building and repairing PCs.
 Until I discovered Web programming, which I fell in love from the beginning when I coded my first 'Hello World'. </h4>
 <br/>

 <h4> 🔭 My goal is to learn new technologies and grow as a programmer </h4>